 |Canon T5i (⇒ lft | rgt)||APS-C||17.9||5184||3456||1080/30p||21.7||11.2||681||61|

 Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the T6i provides a higher frame rate than the EOS M3.
-It can shoot video footage at 1080/60p, while the EOS M3 is limited to 1080/30p.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the T6i provides a higher frame rate than the M3.
+It can shoot video footage at 1080/60p, while the M3 is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the T6i has an optical viewfinder, which can be very useful when shooting in bright sunlight.
-In contrast, the EOS M3 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Canon T6i and Canon M3 along with similar information for a selection of comparators.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+In contrast, the M3 relies on live view and the rear LCD for framing.
+The following table reports on some other key feature differences and similarities of the Canon T6i, the Canon M3, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon T6i (⇒ rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||12||no|